Post

 Option A — Serial / OpenMP version (most stable)

-• conda install gromacs
+• conda install gromacs -This installs GROMACS and all required dependencies automatically.

 This installs: